 CNS 507E – Human Life Span Development.
 Lectures By: Dave Wenzel, Ph.D.
 This course covers human development; including biological, psychological, sociological, and cognitive development from conception to death, including aging and long-term care.
 Diagnostic and psychotherapeutic issues that are particular to each phase of development will also be highlighted.
 For M.A. in Marital and Family Therapy or M.A. in Counseling students only.
 Course offered concurrent with on-campus course.
 3 credit hours.

 CNS 510E - Spiritual Assessment.
-Gerry Breshears, Ph.D. and Dave Wenzel, Ph.D.
+Lectures By: Gerry Breshears, Ph.D. and Dave Wenzel, Ph.D.
 The practical and theological dynamics of spirituality will be examined.
 This course will focus on the process by which we both assess and encourage the spiritual life of those to whom we minister.
 Attention will be given to understanding the dynamic of spirituality, methodology for assessment, development of spiritual maturity and ways to involve spirituality in pastoral and clinical counseling.
 Prerequisite: CNS 508.
 The majority of the course will be conducted in a seminar format.
 The professors view the course as a group effort in “thinking through” issues, and application of concepts to your personal spiritual development and that of those you are assisting.
 Student participation is necessary for the success of your experience in this class.
-2 credits.
+2 credit hours.

 CNS 565GE – Case Management.
 Liz Wosley-George, Ph.D.
 This course will focus on the case management role of a counselor in a community mental health agency.
 Practical application will include need assessment, community resource awareness, models of change, treatment planning, multicultural sensitivity, billing and funding issues, documentation strategies, prevention, networking, and social advocacy.
-1 credit.
+1 credit hour.